harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 - Implements AWS FIS generic experiment that helps users execute and monitor any AWS FIS template.
 (CHAOS-5418)

 - Converts the default health check probes to `type:inline` from `type:source` for Kubernetes infrastructure to improve the execution speed of chaos experiments.
 (CHAOS-4348)

-#### Code Repository

-- Added handlers for more error status code scenarios.
-(CODE-2113)

 #### Harness Platform